 Boat rentals pertains to "daily" charters for smaller boats such as hobie cats or day sailors or a small power boat with outboard.
 Bare boat charter companies and brokers sell *term charters* which are a week or two in duration.
 You live aboard a bare boat.
 Of course there are exceptions to every rule and I can think of at least one BVI yacht charter company which offers daily bare boat rentals.

-"Fully crewed" means there is a full time captain and cook (who are often but not always the owners) on board and sometimes a stewardess or deck hand.
+"Fully crewed" means there is a full time captain and cook (who are often but not always the owners) on board and sometimes they may also have a stewardess or deck hand.
 It depends on the yacht if a stewardess, deck hand or additional crew are supplied.
 Do not confuse a crewed boat for a bareboat with crew.
 They are not the same thing!
+Confusing, I know!

-Davits are a wonderful feature available on many catamarans and some power boats.
+Davits are a wonderful feature available on many catamarans, some power boats and larger monohulls.
 Davits are a pair of small cranes affixed to the transom (upright part of the back end of your boat) which are used to lift your dinghy and suspend it over the water while underway (moving).
-By lifting your dinghy rather than towing it, you are creating less drag and will get better performance from your boat.
+By lifting your dinghy rather than towing it, you are creating less drag and will get better performance (speed) from your boat.

 Caution: Crew will rapidly become spoiled if you charter a catamaran or powerboat with davits as they will not be required to worry about hauling in your dinghy every time you want to anchor, moor or dock.
 The good news is, if you charter a yacht with davits, you may not need to bring all those lazy crew members with you!

 Most modern yachts have furling genoas but some also offer in-mast furling mains.
-This makes furling your main sail effortless but it cannot be fully battened.
+This makes furling your mainsail effortless, but it cannot be fully battened.
 As a result, some sail performance is lost.
-Lazy jacks are a terrific solution to both problems!
+Lazy jacks with a stack pack are a terrific solution to both problems!

 Your toilet or latrine.
 In days of yore, all available space on a sailing ship was used for cargo space or as crew quarters.
 The bows of a boat (pointy end) must be shaped to easily cut through water and weight must be distributed amidships (middle section) or slightly aft (rear).
 As a result, crew quarters were spread throughout the bows of a ship or aftermost part of the ship.